 For too long, Black people have been trapped in lifelong, impossible-to-repay student loans.
-With the pandemic, people are struggling to make rent and stay afloat.
-Now's the time to cancel student debt.
+With the pandemic, people are struggling just to make rent and stay afloat.
+Now's the time for our president to cancel student debt.

 social list opener